requireiot/MySoilSensorESP32/README.md

 USB-to-serial interfaces, one for the primary UART (for firmware upload) and one for UART#2, where the software outputs logging messages.
 For a production system, this is not necessary and can be left out, of course.

+## Batteries

+One option is to power the ESP32 directly from two AA or AAA batteries.
+The battery life calculations reported below apply to this configuration.

+As an alternative, I have built a few units with a _rechargable_ battery and a solar panel for charging, attached to the outside of the case.
+This works as well, if the case can be positioned such taht the solar panel faces the sun.
+Here is teh bill of materials for this variant:
+* a "5V 75mA 80x45mm" solar panel, from Aliexpress, ca. €1
+* a TP4056 battery management module, from Aliexpress, ca. €0.20
+* a small Li-ion battery, 3.7V at 1000 mA, from Reichelt (p/n AKKU 30389), €1.80 ... this is a noname replacement battery for some GPS receiver.
+I have also used a replacement battery for a 1st gen Apple iPod nano.
+* a low-drop, low quescent current voltage regulator for 3.3V, HT7833

 ## Firmware